kayoyin/Prodigy/README.md

 In our project, each combination of notes from the training set were encoded by a unique integer, which limits the combinations of notes the model can produce to ones it has already seen during training.
 Another way to encode music would be to give each note a unique character, then encode combinations of notes as combinations of these characters.
 This encoding is more complex but would be a more realistic modelization of true music composition.

+* Improve measure used to keep track of training

+The accuracy measure we implemented is a very naive measure where we simply calculate the percentage of notes the model outputs given the training set, to the actual notes from the training set.
+This measure is misleading and not well-suited in the scope of this project, as a model we would consider very good at producing music does not, and should not even have a high accuracy during training.